 Setting the table for a meal, after you have made those scrumptious dishes, and got your best tableware and cutlery out, is not complete without arranging the napkins attractively.

 A napkin ring is a simple, effective and beautiful way to do this – a real time saver.
 It saves you the trouble of folding the napkins into intricate patterns each time you have guests coming over.
+The decorative element of your DIY napkin ring will be enough to impress them.

 Here are some simple ways to make napkin rings, other than those store-bought ones, in metal, wood, and what-have-you.